-Upcoming appearances include eight performances with the Tanglewood Music Center Orchestra.
-Kevin will also appear on TMC Festival of Contemporary Music concerts, and will conduct the world premiere performance of Chinese composer Xinyang Wang's "Between the Resonating Abysses", and a performance of Saariaho's "Graal théâtre" with violin soloist Momo Wong.
-Kevin will also give his subscription debut concerts with the Alabama Symphony in the 2021-22 season with Handel's Messiah.
+In summer 2021, Kevin gave eight performances with the Tanglewood Music Center Orchestra.
+Kevin also appeared at the TMC Festival of Contemporary Music concerts, and conducted the world premiere performance of Chinese composer Xinyang Wang's "Between the Resonating Abysses", and a performance of Saariaho's "Graal théâtre" with violin soloist Momo Wong.
+While at TMC, Kevin worked closely with Thomas Adès, and was his rehearsal conductor for Ligeti's Violin Concerto as well as being coached on Per Nørgård's "Dream Play' (1975).

 As comfortable with modern compositions as he is with masterworks, Fitzgerald is champion of contemporary music, and founded ÆPEX Contemporary Performance in 2015. ÆPEX promotes and performs music by under-performed and under-represented twentieth and twenty-first century composers from around the world.
 With ÆPEX, Fitzgerald has conducted works by Pierre Boulez, Unsuk Chin, George Benjamin, Ashley Fure and Hans Abrahmasen.
 The group has performed multiple times at New Music Detroit’s “Strange and Beautiful Music Marathon Concert,” at the Max M. Fischer Music Center in Detroit.